 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-First, these mouth sores show up in different places: Canker sores appear inside your mouth; cold sores happen outside, says Todd Coy, DMD, Director of Cleveland Clinic’s Department of Dentistry.
+First, these mouth sores show up in different places: Canker sores appear inside your mouth, but cold sores happen outside, says dentist Todd Coy, DMD.

 Also, while canker sores are not contagious, cold sores involve a very contagious virus.
 You risk passing cold sores along when you kiss someone, drink out of the same container or share silverware with other people.